Notes on the octonions: Donaldson--Thomas theory

-These observations are the starting point of a conjectural Floer--Donald\-son type theory in dimensions seven and eight, as outlined in the paper by Donaldson and Thomas~\cite{DT}.
-The analytical difficulties one encounters when making this precise are formidable and, so far, have not been overcome.
-The recent work of Donaldson and Segal~\cite{DS} also shows that new geometric phenomena are to be expected and that the theories outlined in Sections~\ref{sec:DT2} and~\ref{sec:DT3} may have to be combined to obtain new invariants.
+These observations are the starting point of a conjectural Floer--Donald\-son type theory in dimensions seven and eight, as outlined in the paper by Donaldson and Thomas~\cite{Donaldson1998}.
+The analytical difficulties one encounters when making this precise are formidable, including non-compactness phenomena in codimension four~\cite{Tian2000}~and two in the gauge theory and submanifold theory respectively.
+The work of Donaldson and Segal~\cite{Donaldson2009} explains that this leads to new geometric phenomena linking the gauge theory and the submanifold theory.
+It is now understood that neither the naive approach to counting $\Gtwo$--instantons~\cites{Donaldson2009,Walpuski2013a} nor that of counting associative submanifolds~\cite{Nordstrom2013} can work on their own.
+There are, however, ideas of how the theories outlined in~\autoref{sec:DT2} and~\autoref{sec:DT3} have to be combined and extended to obtain new invariants~\cites{Donaldson2009,Haydys2014}.